You are here:

 - What do you notice about the poster?
 What do you wonder?

-- Who is the audience for this poster?
-What strategies does the poster employ to enlist that audience into the demonstration?
+- Who was the audience for this poster?
+What strategies did the poster employ to enlist that audience into the demonstration?

-- How does the poster connect struggles against segregated schools in the South with those in the North?
+- How did the poster connect struggles against segregated schools in the South with those in the North?

 - How would you feel if you participated in a protest with nearly 500,000 people and didn’t see change?
 What would you do next?